Bathsheba Wasn’t a Victim

 Men and women cannot be friends because the relationship depends on one party being attracted to the other.

-For men, there is never pure friendship with a woman.
+For men, there is almost never pure friendship with a woman.

 Did you know that if a man is not attracted to a woman he will almost certainly not approach and talk to her?